 We must work on the problem of sexual assault within the military by appointing attorneys to provide legal assistance to victims and Sexual Assault Response coordinators as they work through military and legal processes after these assaults.

 Our veterans deserve our respect and our support, and we must address issues unique to servicemen and women as they transition to civilian life.

-- We must provide adequate healthcare for veterans when they leave their service including robust mental health services, a through review and overhaul of the Veterans Administration, and facilitating access to care through civilian services.
+We must provide adequate healthcare for veterans when they leave their service including robust mental health services, a thorough review and overhaul of the Veterans Administration, and facilitating access to care through civilian services.